Breast cancer in Hispanic women is usually more aggressive than breast cancer in non-Hispanic white women. Breast cancer in Hispanic women is:

 - more likely to cause death at an earlier age

-Similar differences exist between African American and white women.
+Similar differences exist between Black and white women.
 These differences could be due to different quality medical care received by women of various races.
-Unfortunately, there's plenty of evidence that shows there disparities in healthcare timeliness and quality exist between African Americans and whites.
+Unfortunately, there's plenty of evidence that shows there disparities in healthcare timeliness and quality exist between Blacks and whites.

 But some breast cancer differences are probably due to genetics.
-Different genes may make breast cancer more aggressive in African American and Hispanic women.
+Different genes may make breast cancer more aggressive in Black and Hispanic women.
 A study suggests that this may be true for Hispanic women.

 In this study, both Hispanic and non-Hispanic white women received timely mammograms and follow-up doctor visits.
 But the Hispanic women tended to be diagnosed with more aggressive and advanced breast cancer at a younger age.
 The researchers concluded that this was due to genetic differences in the cancers.